The Bridge Program

 All CHWs must participate in the evidence-based Stanford Chronic Disease Self-Management leader training to learn how to help clients increase their self-efficacy in managing their own chronic diseases.

 The Western Appalachian Health Care Access Consortium has increased the visibility of CHWs, healthcare access, and the health status of clients as a whole.
-Below are specific results from the program:
+Below are specific results from patients treated by CHWs through this program:

 - 59% referred to CHW by family, friends, or word of mouth